isc-projects/bind9/doc/notes/notes-9.17.2.rst

 -  When running on a system with support for Linux capabilities, ``named`` drops root privileges very soon after system startup.
-This was causing a spurious log message, *unable to set effective uid to
+This was causing a spurious log message, ``unable to set effective uid to
-   0: Operation not permitted*, which has now been silenced.
+   0: Operation not permitted``, which has now been silenced.
 [GL #1042] [GL #1090]

 -  A possible deadlock in ``lib/isc/unix/socket.c`` was fixed.
    [GL #1859]

--  Missing mutex and conditional destruction in netmgr code leads to a memory leak on BSD systems.
+-  Previously, ``named`` did not destroy some mutexes and conditional variables in netmgr code, which caused a memory leak on FreeBSD.
+This has been fixed.
 [GL #1893]

--  Fix a data race in resolver.c:formerr() that could lead to assertion failure.
+-  A data race in ``lib/dns/resolver.c:log_formerr()`` that could lead to an assertion failure was fixed.
 [GL #1808]

 -  Previously, ``provide-ixfr no;`` failed to return up-to-date responses when the serial number was greater than or equal to the